Search Icon A magnifying glass icon.

 how-to-draw-2

 Scott Robertson has had a long career as a designer and is well known in many different industries, from product design to entertainment.
-He attended Art Center where he would later become a teacher and program director of Entertainment Design.
+He attended Art Center College, where he would later become a teacher and program director of Entertainment Design.
 He’s had a long teaching career and his students can be found working in every major studio in the entertainment industry.
 Many of his former students have also gone on to follow in his footsteps by teaching at Art Center and opening schools of their own.

 How to Draw is a distillation of his years of experience teaching at Art Center and is structured similarly to the way such a class would work.
 It takes readers from essentially zero ability up to being able to accurately portray forms from their imagination in space on a page.
 The approach is rooted in fundamentals and feels much like an industrial design course, though you’re free to use the techniques to draw anything you like.

-The book starts you off slowly by teaching you terminology about perspective and how what we see on a page relates to what we see with our eyes.
-It then teaches you how to draw simple shapes like squares and ellipses and how to put them into proper perspective.
 Next comes an array of techniques for moving, dividing, and multiplying these shapes before finally learning how to cut and extrude them into physical volumes.
 At this point, you’re able to accurately portray different types of forms in space as well as combine and rotate them.
 It may not seem like much at first, but you’ll reach a moment where it’ll click and you’ll realize just how powerful this skillset is.

 If you’re the type that learns by example or if you need some further instruction to clear up a concept from the book, you’ll also have access to a series of video tutorials where Scott explores some of the lessons in more depth.
 It’s not the easiest material to work through, but this book provided me with a lot of value and it’s something I refer back to often.
 I can’t recommend it enough.